-- A. All colleges shall accept the same approved course placement instruments. - B. All colleges shall adhere to the same approved cut-off scores. - C. Course placement scores, with the exception of the reading exemption, will be valid for two years from the date of the original or re-test.
+- A. All colleges shall accept the same approved course placement instruments. - B. All colleges shall adhere to the same approved cut-off scores. - C. Course placement scores will be valid for two years. - D. Reading placement scores that indicate "exempt from CRE101" do not expire.